 We present these successes with pride, but also acknowledge that no single organisation – not even one like the Sustain alliance, working with so many member groups and such extensive networks – can claim that it, alone, won on a specific issue.
 Nonetheless, we are confident that Sustain made a significant contribution to, or 'led the charge', on the progress outlined below.

 - Protecting children’s health - Our campaign led to some of the strongest laws in the world to protect children from junk food advertising on television, and consequently (according to Ofcom, the TV regulator), a 37% decline in advertisements aimed at children for products high in fat, salt or sugar.
+Our continued campaiging lead to the Government introducing in 2020 a 9pm watershed on junk food TV advertising, as well as further restrictions online, as part of its plan to tackle obesity in the wake of the Covid-19 pandemic.
 In 2016, we won a UK sugary drinks levy, which will raise around £520 million for children's health promotion.
 This followed Sustain's establishment of a Children's Health Fund, working with the Jamie Oliver Food Foundation, and working with restaurants, to demonstrate that a sugary drinks levy is viable and effective, and raising funds for children's health projects.

 - Saving the fish in our seas - More than £16 million of taxpayers’ money per year will, thanks to us, now be spent on sustainable fish rather than endangered stocks; and our robust sustainable fish standards - designed in collaboration with marine conservation specialists - have now been adopted by foodservice companies that together serve over 0.7 billion meals per year.